-Gibson did not believe that plants were capable of perception, and he might have worried that our claim that plant behavior can be understood according to the principles of ecological theory of perception as equivalent to a reductio argument against his view.23 However, contrary to Gibson's own view of the capacities of plants, if perception is understood in terms of resonance to specificational information then there is ample ground to argue that plants perceive.
-Plants are animate, move about, and have an internal system for organizing behavior that, in some important respects, is similar to the animal nervous system.24 Circumnutation in climbing vines, a helical and rotational form of oscillatory movement already studied by Darwin (1875), provides one of the best well-known illustrations of the endogenously governed exploratory strategies of the surrounding environment performed by plants.
+23 Gibson did not regard plants as perceiving:

+Gibson's own view of the capacities of plants, if perception is understood in terms of resonance to specificational information then there is ample ground to argue that plants perceive.
+Plants are animate, move about, and have an internal system for organizing behavior that, in some important respects, is similar to the animal nervous system.
+24 Circumnutation in climbing vines, a helical and rotational form of oscillatory movement already studied by Darwin (1875), provides one of the best well-known illustrations of the endogenously governed exploratory strategies of the surrounding environment performed by plants.
 Furthermore, the behavior of plants is often systematic in the sense of being reversible, non-automatic, and repeatable in a manner that responds to metabolically salient features of the environment.

 Not all ecological theorists shared Gibson's dim view of the perceptual capacities of plants.
-In a reply to Fodor and Pylyshyn (1981), Turvey et al. (1981) consider from an ecological point of view Monstera gigantea, a climbing vine whose seeds are able to perceive an affordance ("climbability") skototropically as they grow toward darkness.
-As we saw earlier, it is essential to distinguish between ambience and environment, the former being inherently relational with respect to perception-in-action.
-Consider how climbing plants can be understood as perceivers (Isnard and Silk 2009).
+In a reply to Fodor & Pylyshyn (1981), Turvey et al. (1981) consider from an ecological point of view Monstera gigantea, a climbing vine, whose seeds are able to perceive an affordance (climb-ability) skototropically, as they grow towards darkness.
+As we saw earlier, it was essential to distinguish between ambience and environment, the former being inherently relational with respect to perception-in-action.
+Consider how climbing plants (Isnard & Silk, 2009) can be understood as perceivers.
 Vines may well perceive Gibsonian affordances, possibilities for action, such as when a support is directly perceived as affording climbing.
-To understand climbability it is necessary to bear in mind that a vine and its support are functionally coupled subsystems.
+To understand climb-ability it is necessary to bear in mind that a vine and its support are functionally coupled subsystems.
 The vine should not be seen as a kind of organism that acts, by climbing, onto a separate kind of thing that is the support.
-As Gibson observes:
+As Gibson observes,

-The words animal and environment make an inseparable pair.
+... the words animal and environment make an inseparable pair.
 Each term implies the other.
 No animal could exist without an environment surrounding it.
 Equally, although not so obvious, an environment implies an animal (or at least an organism) to be surrounded.
-(1979, 8)
+(1979, p.
+8)

-Replacing "animal" for "plant," we see that the rest of Gibson's claim holds in a relatively straightforward manner.
+Replacing "animal" for "plant", we see that the rest of Gibson's claim holds in a relatively straightforward manner.
 Thus, a vine could not live without an environment that furnishes it with rocks, tree trunks, and all sorts of supports that are directly perceived as affording climbing.
 The complementarity of the plant and its vicinity means that the plant-in-its-environment serves as the proper unit of analysis.